 If you have hepatitis C, your doctor will work with you on the best treatment option.
+You should be monitored regularly by an experienced doctor.
 You may not need treatment for hepatitis C, though your doctor may suggest ways to help with symptoms such as nausea and low energy, or may recommend an antiviral medication.
 Your doctor may also recommend that you get vaccinated against hepatitis A and B to avoid contracting them and further damaging your liver.
-If your liver has been seriously damaged, you may need a liver transplant

 If you have hepatitis C, take steps to protect your health and the health of others: